Billaferd/QuantumNexus/Card Creation Guidelines.md

 Important Note: The AP costs listed in Appendix E are just examples.
 The actual AP cost of a keyword may vary depending on its specific effect and the overall balance of the game.

+### Ability Assignment Example

+Using our 7.7 AP, let's design abilities for the battle mech:

+Active Ability (4 AP): Psionic Overload (2 CP) - Deal 2 damage to a target unit and reduce its Attack by 1 until your next turn.
+Passive Ability (2 AP): Adaptive Armor - This unit gains +1 Defense against Technology domain attacks.
+Keyword (1 AP): Sturdy - This unit cannot be moved by opponent's abilities.

+Total AP used: 7, leaving 0.7 AP unused (which is fine, as we don't need to use every fraction of an AP).

 ## VIII.
 Flavor Attributes

 Beyond the mechanical aspects of a card, its flavor attributes are crucial for creating an immersive and engaging experience for players.

 * A. Name:
   * The name of a card should be evocative, memorable, and reflect its thematic essence.
   * It should provide a hint about the card's abilities, domain, or role in the game.
   * Consider using names that are unique, catchy, and relevant to the Quantum Nexus universe.
 * B. Image:
   * A detailed description of the card's artwork is essential for conveying its visual identity.
   * The image should capture the card's theme, mood, and overall feel.
   * Consider using elements that evoke the card's domain, such as technological gadgets, magical symbols, psionic auras, or divine iconography.
   * Ensure that the image is visually appealing, well-composed, and complements the card's mechanical attributes.
 * C. Flavor Text:
   * Flavor text is a short quote or description that adds personality and lore to the card.
   * It can provide insights into the card's backstory, abilities, or significance within the Quantum Nexus universe.
   * Keep the flavor text concise and impactful, using evocative language and imagery.

+### Flavor Example

+Name: Mindshatter Juggernaut

+Flavor Text: 'Its thunderous steps herald not just physical destruction, but the unraveling of minds.'

+This name and flavor text reinforce the mech's combination of technological might and psionic abilities.

 ## IX.
 Synergies

 Synergies are the backbone of strategic deck-building in Quantum Nexus.
 They encourage players to discover and create powerful combinations of cards that work together to achieve specific goals or unleash devastating effects.

- * A. Types of Synergies:
+ ### A. Types of Synergies

 * Theme-Based Synergies: Cards with similar themes or lore can naturally complement each other's abilities, creating cohesive and thematic decks.
 * Domain Synergies: Cards from the same domain often share synergies that enhance their individual strengths or create powerful combined effects.
 * Subtype Synergies: Cards with the same subtype may benefit from playing alongside each other, encouraging players to build focused decks around specific unit types.
 * Leader Abilities: Leader cards often possess abilities that synergize with specific unit types or domains, incentivizing players to build decks that maximize the leader's potential.
 * Upgrade Interactions: Upgrades can be tailored to specific units or abilities, creating potent combinations that enhance a deck's overall effectiveness.
 * Event and Terrain Interactions: Events can trigger additional effects when certain units or terrain are in play, while terrain cards can grant bonuses to specific domains or unit types.
 * Inter-Domain Synergies: Some cards transcend their primary domain and synergize effectively with cards from other domains, creating unexpected and powerful interactions.
 * Ability Combos: Certain card abilities can be combined to create devastating combos that can quickly swing the tide of battle.

- * B. Balancing Synergies:
+ ### B. Balancing Synergies

   It is crucial to balance synergies carefully to prevent them from becoming too overpowered or overshadowing other strategies.
 Synergistic effects should be strong but not so dominant that they make other approaches unviable.

- * C. Discovery and Exploration:
+ ### C. Discovery and Exploration

   Quantum Nexus encourages players to discover and explore synergies through experimentation and gameplay.
 Hidden or unexpected synergies can add an element of surprise and excitement to the game, rewarding creative deck-building and strategic thinking.

- * D. Playtesting and Feedback:
+### D. Playtesting and Feedback

   Thorough playtesting is essential to ensure that synergies work as intended and do not create unbalanced scenarios.
 Gathering feedback from players can help identify potential issues and refine card designs for optimal gameplay.

 By crafting cards that synergize effectively with each other, you can create a rich and engaging gameplay experience where players are constantly discovering new strategies and combos to master.

-## IX.
-Card Calculations

-The calculations of the different components for the card are based on several sub-calculations.

-  1. BaseCP: this is calculated by multiplying the assigned Domain Points (DP) by 2.
-  2. Stat Points: The stats Attack and Defense are purchased at a rate of 2 stat points per CP, purchasing only a single stat point is worth 0.5 CP.
-  3. AdjustedCP: The adjustedCP is calculated by subtracting the stat points from the BaseCP. `BaseCP - ((Attack + Defense) / 2)`.
-  4. Card Count factor: The number of identical cards allowed is used to create a factor.
-We decide 1 by the number of duplicates allowed and then multiply by 0.8, to get the factor. `1 / (duplicates) * 0.8`
-  5. Leadership Factor: Leadership Factor is used to allow leaders to have better abilities than the average unit.
-If a card is a leader card it is 1, if the card is not a leader it is 0.
-  6. Abilities and Keywords: Abilites and Keywords can have bonuses or deficits that are calculated by this formula. `AdjustedCP + (AdjustedCP * (Duplicate Factor)) + AdjustedCP * (0.5 * Leadership Factor)`.
-These are the number of points that are allowed to be allocated to purchasing abilities/keywords for the card.
-  7. Final CP: The final CP cost is calculated by adding any leftover points to the BaseCP.
-If the leftover points from purchasing abilities and keywords is positive, it adds to the cost, if they are negative it subtracts. `BaseCP + Ability Purchase Cost`.
+### Synergy Example

+Our battle mech could synergize well with:

+- Technology cards that buff mechanical units
+- Psionic cards that enhance mind control abilities
+- Cards that benefit from or trigger off damage dealt to enemy units

+For instance, a 'Psionic Amplifier' upgrade could enhance the 'Psionic Overload' ability, increasing its damage and Attack reduction.

 ## X. Card Creation Example

-  Concept:
+*Concept*:

 A high-tech aerial unit that specializes in long-range attacks and reconnaissance, equipped with advanced scanning technology and powerful weaponry.

-Card Type and Subtype:
+*Card Type and Subtype*:

 Unit - Drone

-Domain Points (DP):
+*Domain Points (DP)*:

 * Technology (4): This unit heavily relies on advanced technology for its capabilities.
   * Disciplines:
     * Energy Weapons (2): Focuses on its long-range energy-based attacks.
     * Robotics (2): Reflects its autonomous nature and advanced systems.

-Base CP Cost:
+*Base CP Cost*:

 * 8 (4 DP * 2)

-Card Feel:
+*Card Feel*:

 * Malevolence: Neutral (a tool, not inherently good or evil).
 * Utility: Utility-focused (provides reconnaissance and tactical advantage).
 * Combat: Offense (prioritizes dealing damage from afar).
 * Impact: Neutral (primarily focused on direct interaction with enemy units).

-Attributes:
+*Attributes*:

 * Rank: Aerial (can be deployed to the battlefield or remain in the air).
 * Range: Far (targets the opposing row from a safe distance).
 * Attack: 4 (high offensive power, specializing in long-range attacks).
 * Defense: 1 (low defense due to its fragile nature).
 * Keyword: Flying (cannot be targeted by units without the "Flying" keyword).

-Adjusted CP:
+*Adjusted CP*:

 * Adjusted CP = Base CP - ((Attack + Defense) / 2) = 8 - (5 / 2) = 5.5

-Ability Points (AP):
+*Ability Points (AP)*:

 * Duplicate Factor: Let's assume a duplicate count of 3, so the factor is (1 / 3) * 0.8 = 0.2667 (approximately).
 * Leadership Factor: 0 (not a Leader card)
 * Ability Points = 5.5 + (5.5 * 0.2667) + 0 = 6.967 (approximately)

-Abilities:
+*Abilities*:

 * Passive Ability (Purchased for 2 AP):
   * *Scan*: At the start of your turn, reveal a random card from your opponent's hand.
 (Provides valuable information and fits the reconnaissance theme)
 * Active Ability (Purchased for 5 AP):
   * *Precision Strike (2 CP)*: Reduce a unit in the opposing front row's Defense to 0.

-Final CP Cost:
+*Final CP Cost*:

 * We used 7 AP, slightly under the limit.
 The final CP cost remains the same as the Base CP, which is 8.

-Name:
+*Name*:

-Sky Sentinel (Evokes its aerial nature and protective role) Image Description:
+Sky Sentinel (Evokes its aerial nature and protective role)

+*Image Description*:

 A sleek, metallic drone with glowing energy cannons mounted on its wings.
 It hovers above the battlefield, scanning the terrain with its sensors.

-Flavor Text:
+*Flavor Text*:

 "Its unblinking eye sees all, its silent wings bring swift retribution."

-Key Design Considerations:
+*Key Design Considerations*:

 * Balance: The Sky Sentinel's high attack and "Flying" keyword are balanced by its low defense and vulnerability to cards that can target flying units.
 * Synergy: This card could synergize well with other Technology cards that buff attack power or provide additional reconnaissance capabilities.
 * Flavor: The name, image, and flavor text all reinforce the card's theme of a high-tech, aerial guardian.
-Feel free to ask if you have any other questions or would like more examples!

 ## XI.
 Advanced Card Mechanics

 Beyond the basic abilities outlined in Section IV, Quantum Nexus allows for more sophisticated card mechanics that can create unique and engaging gameplay experiences.

 * Keywords and Status Effects:
   * Keywords like "Flying," "Haste," or "Stealth" can be used to define special abilities or traits for units.
   * Status effects like "Poisoned," "Stunned," or "Blessed" can temporarily alter a unit's stats or behavior.
 * Combo Potential:
   * Consider how your card might synergize with other cards in unexpected ways, creating powerful combos that reward strategic thinking and deck-building prowess.
   * Think about how your card might counter or disrupt common strategies, adding an element of surprise and counterplay to the game.
 * Conditional Effects:
   * Abilities that trigger under specific conditions can add a layer of complexity and decision-making to gameplay.
   * Examples include effects that activate when a certain number of units are on the battlefield, when a specific card is played, or when a certain attack is executedt.
 * Transforming Cards:
   * Some cards might transform into different forms under certain conditions, adding a dynamic element to gameplay and creating opportunities for unexpected twists.

 ## XII.
 Design Considerations

 When crafting your cards, keep these key design considerations in mind:

 * Balance: Strive for a balance of power between different card types, domains, and abilities.
 No single card or strategy should be overwhelmingly dominant.
 * Originality: Aim for unique and innovative card concepts that stand out from existing cards.
 * Flavor: Ensure that the card's mechanics and flavor attributes align seamlessly, creating a cohesive and immersive experience.
 * Engagement: Design cards that are fun and engaging to play, offering interesting choices and interactions.
 * Accessibility: Make sure that the card's mechanics are easy to understand and that the card's overall design is visually appealing.

 ## XIII.
 Playtesting and Iteration

 Playtesting is a crucial step in the card creation process.
 It allows you to test your designs in a real-world environment, gather feedback, and refine your cards to achieve optimal balance and playability.

 * Internal Playtesting: Test your cards with a small group of players to identify any obvious issues or imbalances.
 * Public Playtesting: If possible, share your card designs with a wider audience to gather more diverse feedback.
 * Iterative Refinement: Use the feedback you receive to iterate on your designs, adjusting CP costs, ability effects, and flavor attributes as needed.

 By embracing playtesting and iteration, you can ensure that your cards contribute to a vibrant and balanced gameplay experience in Quantum Nexus.

 ## XIV.
 Conclusion